-2127/2128 ENGLISH 12A/12B
+2127/2128 ENGLISH 12A/12B Gr 12 0.5/0.5 credit

 Prerequisite/Recommendation: Students need to have a minimum of a 3.0 GPA in Medical Careers 1 and Medical English 11A/11B or AP English Language I/II.
-Students must apply and receive acceptance during junior year to register for the senior level of the Medical Academy.
+Students must apply and receive acceptance during junior year to register for the senior level of the_Medical Academy.